 "I cheated on a test"

-The latter an offering gasp to offset my failure to mention my impure act of self-abuse.
-As I said it I knew it was another sin, another lie.
+The latter an offering gasp to offset my failure to mention self-abuse.
+As I said it, I knew it was another sin, a lie.

 "Is there anything else?"

 With a little further of his inquiry, my expanded lying and his lecture about studying to make cheating unnecessary, I was let go.
 My penance, three Hail Mary’s and Our Fathers, normal venial sins penance.